stephenbuck/skillbase/README.md

 **Database**

 Built on industry-standard PostgreSQL or MySQL relational databases, using the Jakarta JPA framework and the Liquibase schema management tool.
-Future versions may use MongoDB for account profiles.
+Future versions may use a non-SQL database (e.g. MongoDB) for account profiles.

 **Storage**